Aliases for PDE5A Gene

 Previous GeneCards Identifiers for PDE5A Gene

 This gene encodes a cGMP-binding, cGMP-specific phosphodiesterase, a member of the cyclic nucleotide phosphodiesterase family.
 This phosphodiesterase specifically hydrolyzes cGMP to 5'-GMP.
 It is involved in the regulation of intracellular concentrations of cyclic nucleotides and is important for smooth muscle relaxation in the cardiovascular system.
 Alternative splicing of this gene results in three transcript variants encoding distinct isoforms. [provided by RefSeq, Jul 2008]

 GeneCards Summary for PDE5A Gene

 PDE5A (Phosphodiesterase 5A) is a Protein Coding gene.
-Diseases associated with PDE5A include nonarteritic anterior ischemic optic neuropathy and priapism.
-Among its related pathways are Platelet activation, signaling and aggregation and Sweet Taste Signaling.
-GO annotations related to this gene include 3,5-cyclic-nucleotide phosphodiesterase activity and 3,5-cyclic-GMP phosphodiesterase activity.
-An important paralog of this gene is PDE6A.
+Diseases associated with PDE5A include Priapism and Nonarteritic Anterior Ischemic Optic Neuropathy.
+Among its related pathways are cGMP-PKG signaling pathway and Sweet Taste Signaling.
+Gene Ontology (GO) annotations related to this gene include 3',5'-cyclic-nucleotide phosphodiesterase activity and 3',5'-cyclic-GMP phosphodiesterase activity.
+An important paralog of this gene is PDE11A.

 Phosphodiesterases (PDEs) are a family of phosphohydrolyases that catalyze the hydrolysis of 3' cyclic phosphate bonds in adenosine and/or guanine 3',5' cyclic monophosphate (cAMP and/or cGMP).
 PDEs regulate the second messengers by controlling their degradation.